onlabsorg/olojs/README.md

 ### Related projects
 * [stilo] is a command-line interface written in NodeJS that allows you to create and mange local olojs document repositories.
+* [oloviewer] is a HTTP client and [stilo] plugin for rendering olojs documents in the browser
 * [olowiki] is a HTTP client and [stilo] plugin for editing and rendering olojs documents in the browser